 The museum tunnel was a section of the M1 line, the oldest metro line in Budapest, which ran between Gizella tér station (now Vörösmarty tér station) and Aréna út station (now Hősök tere station).
 In the 1950s, in preparation for the planned metro line M2, the M1 line under the square was diverted, and work led to creating a large-scale pedestrian underpass system under the square.

-What to see in Budapest Underground Railway Museum
+What to See in Budapest Underground Railway Museum

-In the museum you can discover how drivers, controllers, conductors, platform and linesmen weared a uniform which included a cap with the employees’ service number written on it, a coat, a pair of trousers, and a winter overcoat.
-During WWI women became part of the workforce to fight labour shortage.
+Part of the exhibit explains how during WWI women became part of the workforce to fight labour shortage.
 Women worked for electric railways in Budapest, but their very first job opportunity was the underground railways.

 There is also a list of people who contributed to the railway’s creation and a marble plaque commemorating the visit of József Ferenc, Prince Koháry de Csábrág et Szitnya and a Hungarian magnate and statesman to The Millennial Exhibition.
 After he travelled on the underground railway, the Budapest Underground Electric Railway became the Ferencz József Underground Electric Railway Rt.

 While the museum is so small that you can visit it in just 20 minutes, it remains a curious and exciting destination.
 In fact, you can view old underground railway cars and learn about the history of the Budapest Underground, the oldest in continental Europe.
-Most of the captions have been translated into English, however some explanations are only available in Hungarian and the staff at the ticket office only speak Hungarian.

 Tickets and opening time

-Budapest Underground Railway Museum is open every day except Monday from 10 am to 5 pm.
-Admission tickets cost HUF 900, around €2.5, with reductions for students and pensioners.
-Admission is free for children under 6 and over 70.
-Unfortunately, at the time of my visit, payment at the cash desk was apparently possible only in cash.
-Not speaking Hungarian well enough, I could not find out if cards will be accepted, so be sure to have Hungarian forints with you.
+Unfortunately, at the time of my visit, payment at the cash desk was apparently only possible in cash.
+Not speaking Hungarian well enough, I could not find out if cards would be accepted, so be sure to have Hungarian forints with you.

 How to get to the Budapest Underground Railway Museum